 10. Management of Customer Relations after Sale

-Activities: In addition, keep supporting the business and solve any problems or questions in the business relationship to sustain both business partners.
-This step also requires feedback collection and the analysis of client satisfaction levels.
+Activities: Furthermore, continue backing the company and address any issues or inquiries in the business partnership to maintain both parties.
+This stage also involves gathering feedback and evaluating client satisfaction levels.

 11. Performance Evaluation and Review